Page Reviewed / Updated - June 05, 2020

 Paid family leave may be taken on an intermittent or continuous basis.
 Meaning the person taking leave could take 6 consecutive weeks off, or one day a week off each week for 30 weeks or some other combination not exceeding 30 workdays.

-As previously mentioned, paid family leave is set to be available starting in 2020.
-To learn more about the District of Columbia Paid Leave Act, click here.
+As previously mentioned, paid family leave is set to be available starting in July of 2020.
+To learn more about the District of Columbia Paid Leave Act, click here or call the Office of Paid Family Leave at 202-899-3700.